-Having an automotive expert in your corner to determine the real value of a vehicle not only helps you hedge against buying a lemon, but it can also help you obtain financing from a bank.
-Banks do not like to lend a lot of money for used vehicles because they can have hidden problems that put you underwater on the loan when the repairs cost more than the vehicle is worth.
+Having an automotive expert in your corner to determine the real value of a vehicle and not a lemon.
+Also, this process can help you obtain financing from a bank.
+Also, banks do not like to lend a lot of money for used vehicles because they can have hidden problems.
+This will put you underwater on the loan when the repairs cost more than the vehicle is worth.

-Only an expert knows exactly what to look for and how to determine whether a vehicle is worth the asking price or a money pit on wheels.
+Only an expert knows exactly what to look for and how to determine the value of a car.
 There are so many factors to consider that are sometimes unique to a particular vehicle and other times unique to a particular condition that can universally affect any vehicle.

-Having the wisdom of an expert inspector is even more important when you are considering investment in classic cars, rare vehicles, heavily modified vehicles, or new generation vehicles recently released.
-For a small investment in compensating our shop for the time, you can remove a world of burdens off your shoulders.
+Having the wisdom of an expert inspector is even more important when you are considering an investment in classic cars.
+For a small price, you can remove a world of burdens off your shoulders.

 Even if the vehicle looks like it is in mint condition from the outside, there may be rust repairs, accident repairs, premature engine wear, electrical gremlins, flood damage, or just bad engineering for innovative features that the manufacturer wants to beta test on you.

-In the very least, a pre-purchase inspection will help you identify wear spots and what you can expect to replace on the vehicle over the next few years.
-From working around vehicles every day and years of repair on our own vehicles, the technicians at Creech Import are best situated to determine how well a prospective vehicle was maintained by the owner.
+In the very least, a pre-purchase inspection will help you identify wear spots and what you can expect to replace the vehicle over the next few years.
+The technicians at Creech Import are best situated to determine how well a prospective vehicle was maintained by the owner.

 We can often tell from the little things and the maintenance routine of how neglected it may have been.
-If the engine is currently running a conventional oil, it is doubtful that the owner followed factory service recommendations or cared a whole lot about maintenance.
+If the engine is currently running conventional oil, it is doubtful that the owner is following factory service recommendations.
+Also, this tells me that they don't care a whole lot about maintenance.
 All the little things you may never consider light up in the mind of mechanics who experience these issues and inspect vehicles for a living.

 We have an eye to look for aftermarket parts and obvious lapses in maintenance.
 We can even look through the maintenance history and title history of a vehicle to get a more thorough background.
-Many times, however, accidents and flood damage are not even listed if the vehicle is made driveable before a resale.
+Many times previous owners do not list prior accidents and flood damage.

 You'd be surprised at the type of lemons that dealers and private parties try to sell.
-Checking for computer faults, road-testing the vehicle, assessing the age of the tires, considering when important services like timing belts were made, and examining the body for signs of rust and repairs are just a few elements of a pre-purchase inspection.
+Checking for computer faults, road-testing the vehicle, assessing the age of the tires, and examining the body for signs of rust and repairs.
+These are just a few elements of a pre-purchase inspection.

 There are many advantages to having an automotive expert when you are about to lay down cash on any vehicle.
-We know the weak spots and can in the very least help you in negotiations by citing damage the owner may not have noticed.
-Contact us to see how we can help.
+We know the weak spots and can in the very least help you in negotiations.
+We can help by citing the damage the owner may not have noticed.
+Lastly, Contact us to see how we can help!